apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

 Zookeeper quorum without losing any jobs in progress.
 Once the rolling restart has completed, all of the Zookeeper nodes should report the following status:

-    ready (n zk nodes)
+    ready (n units)

-(Where 'n' is the total number of Zookeeper nodes in your quorum.)
+(Where 'n' is the total number of Zookeeper units in the quorum.)

 # Integrating